-Time to determine who the Best Supporting Actor Oscar Again, in trying to determine the best of the best, I have decided to only focus on the men who actually won an Academy Award for Best Supporting Actor.
+Time to determine who is the Best Supporting Actor Oscar winner of the 2010s.
+Again, in trying to determine the best of the best, I have decided to only focus on the men who actually won an Academy Award for Best Supporting Actor.
 So it doesn’t matter if you think Robert De Niro was robbed for Silver Linings Playbook–that debate is for another day.
 As the decade goes on and new winners are announced, I’ll update the rankings so we can continue to judge.
 That is, after all, what the internet is for, right?

 Rylance was mostly absent during award season and wasn’t even a lock for a nomination, so his win is one of the biggest upsets in recent memory.
 Unfortunately, there isn’t much to his role as an imprisoned Soviet Spy.
 Rylance is barely in the movie.
 Usually, when an actor wins for a short performance they at least get a big moment–like Beatrice Straight reacting to her husband’s infidelity in Network or Anthony Hopkins oozing menace in The Silence of the Lambs.
 There’s none of that here.
 To be fair, Rylance gives an exceptionally lived-in performance, but watching Abel scratch at his ear is not exactly compelling cinema.
 He’s a great understated actor but there’s not enough here to merit an Oscar.